-If you’re a beginner looking to improve your table tennis skills we’ve put together a list of our best table tennis tips and tricks to help you fast track your way to getting better.
+If you’re a beginner looking for some tips and ideas to improve your table tennis skills then you’re in the right place.
+We’ve put together a list of our best table tennis tips, tricks and strategies to help you fast track your way to success and win every time.
 We’ve also included some of our advice for intermediate players to help them get their game to the next level.
 Let’s dive straight in.

-Getting your own ping pong paddle that isn’t a cheap $10 one from a toy shop is crucial.
+Getting your own paddle that isn’t a cheap $10 one from a toy shop is crucial.
 The difference between them is huge and if you’re wanting to take table tennis seriously this should be your first investment.
-It’s really important that you only use this racket too as you’ll get used to it and can start working on controlling the ball.
+Make sure that you only use this racket as you’ll begin to get used to it and can start working on controlling the ball and trying to hit it to certain parts of the table top.
 To see what paddles we recommend see our top ping pong paddles post here.

 2. Grip your paddle correctly

-The next thing to cover is how to hold a ping pong paddle correctly.
-There are a number of different ways to grip your bat but, as a beginner, it’s generally best to start with the shakehand grip.
-It’s important to hold it correctly early on as you don’t want to learn bad habits that will inhibit you later on.
+The next thing to cover is how to hold a table tennis racket correctly.
+There are a number of different ways to grip your bat, but, it’s generally recommended for beginners to start with the shakehand grip.
+It’s important to hold it correctly early on as you don’t want to learn bad habits that will inhibit your development later on.

 3. Learn how to serve

-These are essential strokes to get down and are essential shots in the arsenal of every table tennis player.
+These are essential forehand and backhand strokes to get down and are key weapons in the arsenal of every table tennis player in the world.

 5. Warm up before you play